Serbia in the Eurovision Song Contest 2018: Competing entries

 Artists and songwriters were able to submit their entries between 19 August 2017 and 10 November 2017.
-Artists were required to be Serb citizens and submit entries in one of the official languages of the Republic of Serbia, while songwriters of any nationality were allowed to submit songs.
+Artists were required to be citizens of Serbia and submit entries in one of the official languages of the Republic of Serbia, while songwriters of any nationality were allowed to submit songs.
 At the closing of the deadline, 75 submissions were received.
 A selection committee consisting of RTS music editors reviewed the submissions and selected seventeen entries to proceed to the national final.
 The selected competing entries were announced on 22 January 2018 and among the competing artists was Rambo Amadeus who represented Montenegro in the Eurovision Song Contest 2012.

 Final

 The final took place at the Sava Centar in Belgrade on 20 February 2018 where seventeen songs competed.
 The winner, "Nova deca" performed by Sanja Ilić and Balkanika, was decided by a combination of votes from a jury panel consisting of Vojislav Borisavljević (composer), Ivana Peters (singer-songwriter), Dušan Alagić (composer), Dejan Petrović (trumpeter) and Željko Vasić (singer), and the Serbian public via SMS voting.
 Former Eurovision contestants Jelena Tomašević, who represented Serbia in 2008, Regina, which represented Bosnia and Herzegovina in 2009, Marko Kon, who represented Serbia in 2009, Milan Stanković, who represented Serbia in 2010, Moje 3, which represented Serbia in 2013, Sergej Ćetković, who represented Montenegro in 2014, Knez, who represented Montenegro in 2015, Bojana Stamenov, who represented Serbia in 2015, Sanja Vučić, who represented Serbia in 2016, Jacques Houdek, who represented Croatia in 2017, and Tijana Bogićević, who represented Serbia in 2017, were featured as guest performers during the show.